MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Export-ACSLog.md

 ```

 ## DESCRIPTION
-The **Export-ACSLog** cmdlet assembles azure_2 Consistent Storage (ACS) logs, metrics, settings, health, and other system-related information into a package.
+The **Export-ACSLog** cmdlet assembles Azure Consistent Storage (ACS) logs, metrics, settings, health, and other system-related information into a package.

 ## EXAMPLES